TidierOrg/TidierVest.jl/readme.md

 ### `html_attrs`

-Get a specific attribute, if string not provided it would try to get some attributes anyway
+Get the content of an attribute, if string not provided it would try to get you an attribute

 ## Next functions

+### `html_recipe`

+Do you see many similar pieces of texts that you'd like to get? this will give you the elements and attributes necessary to get there

 ### `html_table`